Ryan Ross: The Young Veins (2009–2010)

 On July 13, 2009, Ross spoke with MTV about his split from the Panic! at the Disco.
 He stated that "the split had been in the cards for sometime now.
 It just took everyone a while to realize it".
 Ross told MTV that he and the remaining members of Panic! at the Disco are still good friends and had recently spoken over the Fourth of July weekend.
 Ross spoke about his and Walker's upcoming project as well.
 "He and Walker are writing and recording songs (with Pretty.
 Odd. producer Rob Mathes) at a lightning-quick pace, and they'll soon be revealing the fruits of their labor".
-Since then, their new band called the Young Veins has released their song "Change" onto the Internet.
+On July 28 the group's name was revealed to be The Young Veins and the single "Change" was released onto the Internet.

 On July 15, 2009, Ross told MTV that the new sound he and Walker are working on is, "They're more, uh, I wouldn't want to say 'heavy,' but I guess I would have to, in the sense of, like, early garage music and Kinks and stuff.
 The songs are shorter and faster, and I guess they're more rock and roll than flowery stuff".
-He talked about how there is probably not going to be any orchestration on the album, unlike Pretty.
+In the same interview, he mentioned a lack of orchestration on the album, unlike Pretty.
 Odd., which was loaded with orchestration.
-He and Walker are also recording with the help of Alex Greenwald from Phantom Planet along with Panic!'s former touring keyboard player, Eric Ronick.
-According to Ross, he and Walker are trying to release their new single tentatively titled, "Change".
-However, Ross is contractually bound to Fueled by Ramen to provide new music whereas Walker is not.
-He wants to be released from his contract with Fueled by Ramen "because it doesn't seem like it's going to be the right place for this stuff, and I think everybody knows that, on both sides, [FBR President] John Janick included.
+He and Walker also recorded with the help of Alex Greenwald from Phantom Planet along with Panic!'s former touring keyboard player, Eric Ronick.
+According to Ross, he and Walker were attempting to release their new single tentatively titled, "Change".
+However, Ross was contractually bound to Fueled by Ramen to provide new music whereas Walker was not.
+Ross hoped to be released from his contract with Fueled by Ramen "because it doesn't seem like it's going to be the right place for this stuff, and I think everybody knows that, on both sides, [FBR President] John Janick included.
 It's just been taking some time to get worked out."

-On October 16, Ross had an interview with MTV saying that their first record, Take a Vacation!, is done, and they are working to find a record company willing to release it.
+On October 16, Ross had an interview with MTV saying that their first record, Take a Vacation!, was done, and that they were working to find a record company willing to release it.

 The Young Veins were signed to One Haven Music and their debut was released on June 8, 2010.
 On December 10, 2010, the Young Veins entered on a hiatus period.

 Solo project (2013–present)

 In 2013, Ross released a two-track untitled demo EP as well as a couple of other songs through his official SoundCloud page.
 The description of the page says: "Thanks for waiting.
 I'm back now."

 In 2018, Ross collaborated with Z Berg on the Christmas single "The Bad List".
-In an interview with Alternative Press regarding the single, Ross stated that he "...will be in the studio recording songs for his next solo release over the next few weeks and into [2019].".
+In an interview with Alternative Press regarding the single, Ross stated that he "...will be in the studio recording songs for his next solo release over the next few weeks and into [2019]."